autopilotpattern/elk/README.md

 - [Kibana](https://www.elastic.co/products/kibana), as a web UI to search the logs we store in Elasticsearch.
 - [Consul](https://www.consul.io/), acting a service catalog to support discovery
 - [Containerbuddy](http://containerbuddy.io), to help with service discovery and bootstrap orchestration
-- [Triton](https://www.joyent.com/), Joyent's container-native infrastructure platform, including the new [Docker log drivers](https://www.joyent.com/blog/docker-log-drivers) support.
+- [Triton](https://www.joyent.com/), Joyent's container-native infrastructure platform.
-- Nginx, acting as a source of logs for testing.
+- [Nginx](https://www.nginx.com/), acting as a source of logs for testing.

 ![Diagram of Triton-ELK architecture](./doc/triton-elk.png)